World Bank estimates that they represent about 90% of all businesses and generate more than 50% of employment.

 In fact, formal SMBs alone contribute up to 40% of national income (GDP) in emerging economies.
 Moreover, the number rises even higher when informal businesses are included in the list.

 The pandemic pushed this sector to its limits.
 Global shutdowns followed by the social distancing norms resulted in significant business loss.
 Supply chain issues further impacted their bottom line.
-SMBs’ smaller customer base and tighter cashflows made them highly vulnerable.
+Growing businesses’ smaller customer base and tighter cashflows made them highly vulnerable.